macstrat/AI-Tagger/README.md

 ---

-## Who Is This For?
-Whether you’re a:
-- Designer tagging retro stock photography
-- Archivist generating metadata
-- Dataset builder preparing for AI training
-- Casual user wanting descriptive search tags...

-This tool aims to make bulk tagging easy, fast, and explainable.

----

 ## Folder Context Biasing
 The folder name (after the dash `-`) is used to softly bias tag prompts.
 For example, a folder named: